 Thomas Birch Beall’s family

-Thomas Birch Beall got his start in life from the generosity of his uncle, George Beall, who died in 1834.
+Thomas Birch Beall got his start in life from the generosity of an uncle, George Beall, who died in 1834.
 He bequeathed to Thomas a 440 acre farm near Beltsville, as well as the residue of his personal estate after specific bequests were subtracted.
-The earnings of the farm and the proceeds of the sale of his personal property were to be invested by his executor and conveyed to Thomas on his 20th birthday.
+The earnings of the farm and the proceeds of the sale of his personal property were to be invested by his executor and conveyed to Thomas on his twentieth birthday.

 George did not bequeath to Thomas any enslaved people.
-Fifteen were left to his wife, Deborah: Rachel, Nat, Jerry, Marshall, Charles, Basil, Coty?
+Fifteen were left to his second wife, Deborah: Rachel, Nat, Jerry, Marshall, Charles, Basil, Coty?
 Delilah, Fanny, Airy [or Anny?,] Rachel, Harriet, Peggy (“now living in Montgomery with Dr. Duvall”), Eliza and old Fanny.
 One old man, Sam, was to have his freedom and, if necessary, be supported by another nephew, John Beall.
 The remainder were to be manumitted, provided they emigrated to Liberia.
 The will was constructed to make emigration the best of their options.

 Item, I will and bequeath unto my negroes hereafter named not already disposed of, their freedom on the condition that they shall emigrate to Liberia, to be sent thither by my executor so soon as it can be effected.
 Charles, Henry, Isaac and Jim and Basil now in Washington [illegible].
 Old man Sam to have his liberty and remain here, my nephew John Beall shall support him provided he shall live not to be able to maintain himself.
 It is my wish that, if any of the aforesaid servants should refuse to go to Liberia, that such so refusing, shall be sold at public sale, and the proceeds shall be equally divided among those who have gone and may hereafter go.
 It is also my will that my executor shall give all and each of them a good suit of clothes, a good narrow axe and grubbing hoe, to be paid for out of the estate.

 I have not yet found sales from George Beall’s estate, nor have I identified any records that tell us who, if anyone, actually took ship for Africa.
 If any of the slaves were sold, it is possible that some may have been purchased on Thomas Birch Beall’s behalf.
-However, at some point the court replaced the executor named in the will with a court-appointed administrator, and accounts he filed over several years suggest that terms of the will may not have been carried out.
-Income from the hiring out of slaves owned by the estate run for at least nine years, through 1843, while expenses include “coffins for two old servants,” and a bill for “sundry work done for the servants of the estate.”
+However, at some point the court replaced the executor named in the will with a court-appointed administrator and accounts he filed over several years suggest that terms of the will may not have been carried out.
+Income from the hiring-out of slaves owned by the estate run for at least nine years, through 1843, while expenses include “coffins for two old servants,” and a bill for “sundry work done for the servants of the estate.”

-In 1839, Thomas Birch Beall married Jane Beall Magruder, daughter of Edward and his second wife, Teresa Ann Barron.
+In 1839, Thomas Birch Beall married Jane Beall Magruder, daughter of Edward Sr. and his second wife, Teresa Ann Barron.
 The 1840 census shows them in Vansville District, Prince George’s County, with no children and eight slaves: one female 24-35, two females 10-23, three females under 10, one male 10-24, and one male under ten.
 Just two people are engaged in agriculture.
 Because no ages were recorded in George Beall’s probate records, it is impossible even to guess if any of these people came from his estate.

 In 1850 Thomas Birch Beall had five slaves, four of whom could be matches for those counted in 1840, plus a girl born about 1842.
 By 1860, there were seven slaves, but their sexes and ages are a poor match for the 1850 slave schedule; there appear to be just two people who were there ten years before.